pkp/pkp-docs/quicksubmit/en/index.md

 ### Update the DOI registration

 Finally, you will need to update the DOI registration record so that the DOI is pointing to the new OJS version.
 Navigate to the appropriate DOI registration plugin (e.g. CrossRef) to update the DOI metadata by depositing the article to the registration service.
-You can (read more about configuring DOI registration plugins and updating DOI records from our CrossRef manual)[https://docs.pkp.sfu.ca/crossref-ojs-manual/en/config].
+You can [read more about configuring DOI registration plugins and updating DOI records from our CrossRef manual](https://docs.pkp.sfu.ca/crossref-ojs-manual/en/config).

 ## Uploading Back Issue Articles with no Contributors